dantan0/ADT/README.md

 # Algorithms & Data Structures
-All codes are programmed in C++ in an object-oriented manner along with test cases.
+All codes are programmed in C++ in an object-oriented style along with test cases.
 The following provides a short description of each lab.

 - lab 0 involves creating a simple music playlist program.
 - lab 1 involves creating a polynomial program that can read an input file of polynomial coefficients and perform calculations.